Sue: I used to think Tara Palmer-Tomkinson was an android if that’s any help. Oh, David Fisher’s name rings a bell.

 Me: It’s Doctor Who.
 You have to have a monster.

-Grendel places Romana on a high-tech bed in his castle.
+Grendel gently places Romana on a bed in his castle.

-Sue: He’s very dashing, isn’t he?
+Sue: He’s dashing, isn’t he?
 I wouldn’t mind being rescued by him.

-But Grendel is too good to be true, as Romana discovers when she is restrained to the bed with retractable straps.
+But Grendel is too good to be true, which Romana discovers to her cost when she’s restrained to the bed with retractable straps.

 Sue: Oh, come on!
 She could slide out of that!
-He could trap a really fat woman with that, but that’s about it.
+You could trap an obese person in that, but that’s about it.

 Grendel instructs Madame Lamia, his surgeon-engineer, to cut Romana’s head off.